 More about the composer

-Calum has spent time living across the UK and Australia – he and his husband currently live with in Aberdeen with Charlie the dog.
+Calum has spent time living in many places across the UK and Australia.
+He and his husband currently live in Aberdeen (Scotland) with their dog, Charlie.